-The Seaford campus has its own sports hall and swimming pool and all young people are encouraged to engage in at least one physical activity within the day.
+The Seaford campus has its own gym and swimming pool and all young people are encouraged to engage in at least one physical activity within the School day.

-There is a well equipped ICT suite in addition to computers in all class areas.
+The School has a well equipped ICT suite, in addition to computers in all class areas.
+The suite supports learning in Maths and English through both the 'Success Maker' system and RM Maths.
 It also has internet access as do the computers in all class areas which enable supporting learning through independent research.